 Thank you for your valuable comments:

 It is correct that in order to construct the appropriate geometry for the GB system, we have utilized non-equilibrium lattice constants.
-During determining E0 in eqn 1 (energy of the pristine crystal), we have considered equilibrated lattice constant.
+In the determination of E0 in eqn 1 (energy of the pristine crystal) we have considered equilibrated lattice constant.
 However, sufficient relaxation of the system is performed to ensure equilibrated systems, with equilibrium lattice constants, for the analysis of stable grain boundaries.
 Due to the utilization of an NPT ensemble with periodic boundaries and independent relaxation of each lattice vector, the imposed stresses from the simulation setup are rapidly relaxed.
 Individual unit cells from the grain interior were analyzed to ensure equilibrium lattice constants were present.
+This information has been included in the manuscript.

-We did not utilize ‘gamma surface’ method, as above 0 K, gamma surface does not always predict the ground state (Frolov et. al.2018).
+We did not utilize ‘gamma surface’ method, as at temperature above 0 K, the gamma surface method does not always predict the ground state (Frolov et. al.2018).
 Period boundary calcul

-In order to validate the GB construction, ap per the reviewer’s suggestion we have utilized another method (Frolov et. al.2018, Zhu et. al. 2018) named as method 2.
+In order to validate the GB construction, and per the reviewer’s suggestion, we have utilized another method (Frolov et. al.2018, Zhu et. al. 2018) named as method 2, for comparison.
 The method we have already utilized in our manuscript is named as method 1.
 Comparison in grain boundary energy between these two methods are shown in figure 1.
 The discrepancies in GB energy of normal STGBs between two methods are not significant (maximum by 10 %).
-Moreover, GB energy of the prefer twin GB shows a lower GB energy in method 1.
-We have rereviewed all of the GB and surfaces studied in the manuscript in order to verify periodic boundary condition is maintained within a supercell and constancy of RDF function is kept for all of the GB system throughout the relaxation time (200 ps).
-Through this process, we have found four mistakes and updated that in the manuscript.
+Moreover, GB energy of the preferred twin GB shows a lower GB energy in method 1.
+This evaluation has led us to re-review all of the GB and surfaces studied in the manuscript in order to verify the symmetry and periodicity of our generated GBs.
+Through this process, we have found four mistakes, and we have corrected such errors in the manuscript.
+This discussion has been included in the manuscript, and we feel increases the credibility of this work.
+We thank again the reviewer for their suggestions.

 Figure 1: comparison in GB energy calculated by method 1 and method 2